bvbohnen/X3_Customizer/Documentation.md

       * race_types:
         - List of race names whose ships will have variants added.
 By default, the following are included: [Argon, Boron, Split, Paranid, Teladi, Xenon, Khaak, Pirates, Goner, ATF, Terran, Yaki].
       * include_advanced_ships:
         - Bool, if True then existing heavy ships (variation 20) and other non-basic ships will have variants added.
 This may result in some redundancies, eg. variants of Mercury and Advanced Mercury.
-In some cases, the existing ship will be reclassified as a basic version to remove their suffix, eg. Hyperion Vanguard will become a base Hyperion from which a vanguard and other variants are generated.
-Default True.
+In some cases, the existing ship will be reclassified as a basic version; see variant_indices_to_reset_on_base_ships.
       * variant_indices_to_ignore:
         - List of integers, any existing variants to be ignored for analysis and variant generation.
 Default list includes 8, XRM Mk.1 ships.
+      * variant_indices_to_reset_on_base_ships:
+        - List of integers, any variant types which will be set to 0 when that variant is used as a base ship.
+Eg. a Hyperion Vanguard (variation 16) may be switched to a base Hyperion, from which vanguard and other variants are made.
+Default list includes 16 (redundant vanguard) and 19 (redundant hauler).
       * add_mining_equipment:
         - Bool, if True mining equipment will be added to Miner variants.
 Default True.
       * prepatch_ship_variant_inconsistencies: